navegotel/openratecache/README.md

 The maximum length of the codes is configurable and can be up to 255 chars long.
 Important char == byte!
 Keep this in mind if you use utf-8 and characters not in 8bit ascii, as these characters may occupy more than one byte!
 Apart from that it is entirely up to you how you compose them.
-It is up to you how you to parse and make sense of these codes.
+It is up to you how to parse and make sense of these codes.
 #### accommodationCode ####

 Accommodation codes (aka hotel codes or contract codes) are strings that should uniquely identify the hotel contract